csh-dis/phd-info/fellowships-jobs.md

 ### doctoral » postdoc transition fellowships
 - [ÖAW POST-DOCTRACK](https://stipendien.oeaw.ac.at/stipendien/post-doctrack)
   - who is funded: *doctoral students; will recieve their doctoral degree from an AT university within the next 6 months*
-  - what is funded: *finishing publications from the PhD; postdoctoral research*
+  - what is funded: *finish publications from PhD; postdoctoral research*
   - funding level: *46.759 EUR*
   - application requirements:
   - deadline: *15 May + 15 Nov*